Work in the UK

 If you are a non-EEA or Swiss national and you are interested in working in the UK, you will need to apply for a UK Work Visa.
 The UK government operates a Five-Tier Points-based System for non-EEA migrants to work in the UK.

-Or, if you are seeking temporary work in sectors such as the arts, charity and sports, you can enter and work in the UK using a Tier 5 Work Visa.
+Or, if you are seeking temporary work in sectors such as the arts, charity and sports, you can enter and work in the UK using a Temporary Worker Visa.

 We will guide you through your entire Work Visa application process.
 If it is applicable, this will include checking your UK Sponsor’s status, arranging and obtaining your Certificate of Sponsorship from them.
 One of our lawyers will also devise a Letter of Recommendation for your case to be sent with your application.
 Contact us now on 0333 363 8577 or use our online contact form to speak with an immigration lawyer about your UK work options.

 For more information on the different visa options for working in the UK, see below.